Live Chat

 Overlooking the primeval Bwindi Impenetrable Forest and with stunning views of the forest canopy across a serene stream, Bwindi Lodge is one of Africa’s unique lodges.

 The property has dramatic views of the impenetrable forest and is a great place to spot the monkeys and birds hidden in the foliage.
-During 2021 two new delxue bandas have opened, standard bandas have been rebuilt and upgraded, and the lounge and library have been reimagined.
+Since 2021 two new deluxe bandas have opened, all standard bandas have been rebuilt and upgraded, a new spa and sauna has been added and the lounge and library have been reimagined.

 The award-winning Bwindi Bar, in the high street of the village nearby is the most stylish and colourful bar in the area!
 Guests also enjoy informal tapas style meals inspired by Ugandan dishes.
 It’s the Harry’s Bar of Bwindi!
 Guests can make their ‘rolex’ wrap and the delicious Gorillini Cocktail, a must-have after a gorilla tracking in Bwindi!
 The bar was set up by Volcanoes Safaris Partnership Trust to train disadvantaged local young people in hospitality.